-- A native or user-defined function may be called using JPQL's function syntax, for example, function('sinh', phi).
+- A native or user-defined function may be called using JPQL's function syntax, for example, function('sinh', phi), or HQL's extension to that syntax, for example function(sinh as Double, phi).
 (This is the easiest way, but not the best way.) - A user-written FunctionContributor may register user-defined functions. - A custom Dialect may register additional native functions by overriding initializeFunctionRegistry().